Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Methods

 \subsection{Multi-task Gaussian Process Temporal Convolutional Network Classifier}

 We frame the early detection of sepsis in the ICU as a multivariate time series classification task.
 Specifically, we focus on the task of identifying sepsis onset in irregularly-sampled multivariate time series of physiological measurements in ICU patients.
-Our proposed model uses a Multi-task Gaussian Process~(MGP) \citep{bonilla2008multi} that is intrinsically capable of dealing with non-uniform sampling frequencies.
+Our proposed model uses a multi-task Gaussian Process~(MGP) \citep{bonilla2008multi} that is intrinsically capable of dealing with non-uniform sampling frequencies.
 In this setting, the tasks considered by the MGP are the individual channels of the time series.
-More precisely, given irregularly-observed measurements (values and times) $\{ \mathbf{y}_i, \mathbf{t}_i \}$ of encounter $i$, for evenly-spaced query times $\mathbf{x}_i$, the MGP draws a latent time series $\mathbf{z}_i $ following the MGP's posterior distribution $\mathcal{P}(\mathbf{z}_i | \mathbf{y}_i, \mathbf{t}_i, \mathbf{x}_i; \bm{\theta}) $~(see Equation~\ref{eq:MGP overview}). $ \mathbf{z}_i$ then serves as the input to a Temporal Convolutional Network~(TCN, Section~\ref{Sec:TCN}) that predicts the sepsis label.
-Making use of the Gaussian Process Adapter framework~\citep{li2016scalable} permits optimizing this entire process end-to-end with respect to the final classification objective, i.e.\ identifying sepsis.
+More precisely, given irregularly-observed measurements (values and times) $\{ \mathbf{y}_i, \mathbf{t}_i \}$ of encounter $i$, for evenly-spaced query times $\mathbf{x}_i$, the MGP draws a latent time series $\mathbf{z}_i $ following the MGP's posterior distribution $\mathcal{P}(\mathbf{z}_i | \mathbf{y}_i, \mathbf{t}_i, \mathbf{x}_i; \bm{\theta}) $~(see Equation~\ref{eq:MGP overview}). $ \mathbf{z}_i$ then serves as the input to a temporal convolutional network~(TCN, Section~\ref{Sec:TCN}) that predicts the sepsis label.
+Making use of the Gaussian Process adapter framework~\citep{li2016scalable} enables us to optimize this entire process end-to-end with respect to the final classification objective; that is, identifying sepsis.
 Figure~\ref{Fig:Overview} gives a high-level overview of the MGP-TCN model.
 The MGP's posterior distribution follows a multivariate normal distribution, i.e.\